Military ranks of Sudan

 The Military ranks of Sudan are the military insignia used by the Sudanese Armed Forces.
 Being a former colony of United Kingdom, Sudan shares a rank structure similar to that of the United Kingdom.
+Prior to 1970, Fariq was the highest rank.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.